marc0cheung/marc0cheung.github.io/_documentation/doc-train-yolov4-weights.md

-The  `.conv.xxx` file, is something called `pre-trained weights` .
+The  `.conv.xxx` file, is something called `Convolution weights` .
 This is the file that must be used in the process of training your own .weights file.
-Some `pre-trained weights` can be downloaded from the Internet, but some are not available on the Internet.
+Some `Convolution weights` can be downloaded from the Internet, but some are not available on the Internet.
 In this case you will need to generate them yourself via a command.
+Of course, the prerequisite for generating convolutional weights is to have the corresponding coco pre-training weights for the network in the corresponding directory of the folder in advance, such as the following command: `Yolo-Fastest\COCO\yolo-fastest-1.1-xl.weights`

 #### Method for generating pre-training weights